-- Monthly inspections were conducted for 6 construction sites covered under General Stormwater Permits for construction activity.
-A re-inspection was conducted at two facilities due to non-compliance.
-The sites have returned to compliance;
+- Monthly inspections were conducted for 8 construction sites covered under General Stormwater Permits for construction activity.
+Follow up inspections were required for 5 of the sites due to non-compliance, which were all resolved;

 If you observe a stormwater violation you would like to report to the City, please contact us at 614-836-5301 or send an email to firstname.lastname@example.org.
 Stormwater violations include, but are not limited to, sediment running off of construction sites, spills and dumping of chemicals, fuels or any other non-stormwater materials, including trash, into the storm sewers.

 Please contact the City if you are interested in purchasing a rain barrel – quantities are limited!